 My general interests are in theoretical population biology and evolutionary ecology.
-My research typically combines modeling, mathematics, and simulations, and is usually in collaboration with experimental biologists.
-I am especially interested in the interface between theory, modeling, and empirical ecology, and using dynamic models as a tool for identifying and understanding the mechanisms that drive ecological and evolutionary dynamics.
+I am especially interested in using dynamic models to identify and understand the mechanisms that drive ecological and evolutionary dynamics.
 I believe that useful theory must prove itself by leading to greater understanding of empirical results.

-Please NOTE: my students develop their own research projects, most of which are only loosely tied to my own.
-Look at my “Notes to Prospective Students” page to learn about those.
+My students develop their own research projects, many of which are only loosely tied to my own.
+See my “Notes to Prospective Students” page to learn about those.

-There are now many researchers applying and extending what Philip Dixon, Mike Easterling and I started in the late 1990's by arguing that because plants don't just come in Small, Medium, and Large, we should treat size as a continuously varying trait.
+There are now many researchers applying and extending what Philip Dixon, Mike Easterling and I started in the late 1990's by arguing that plants don't just come in Small, Medium, and Large.
 This turns the matrix projection model into the Integral Projection Model (IPM).
 The push to get IPMs into the hands of empirical ecologists was launched by Mark Rees and Dylan Childs (U. Sheffield); if not for them, the start (Easterling et al. 2000) would also have been the end.
 More recently,

 Mark Rees and I are studying models for individuals cross-classified by size and a heritable quantitative trait.
 There are surprises.
 For one, at evolutionary steady-state you expect to see directional selection on traits affecting demographic rates, because equilibrium holds when selection mediated by demographic differences is equal, and opposite to, selection mediated by population structure.
 For another, quantitative trait models predictions about maintenance of genetic variation through fluctuating selection that are very different from the predictions of Adaptive Dynamics theory.
 The reason for this is still a mystery.